Rufus A. Lewis: Life and family

 Rufus Andrew Lewis was born in Montgomery, Alabama on November 30, 1906.
 He was the fourth and last child of Lula and Jerry Lewis.
 He had three older sisters: Roberta, Janie, and Corrine.
 Lewis married in 1935 to Jule Adelaide Clayton, daughter of Mr. and Mrs. William and Frazzie Clayton.
 They had one child, a daughter, Mrs. Eleanor Lewis Dawkins.
-The family lived on Bolivar Street in Montgomery, Alabama at the home of William Clayton following his passing.
+The family lived on Bolivar Street in Montgomery, Alabama at the home of William Clayton following his death.
 The street has since been renamed Rufus A. Lewis Ln and the family home is now the residence of Lewis' granddaughter, Ms. Karen Dawkins.
-Jule Clayton Lewis passed away in 1958 following a car accident.
+Jule Clayton Lewis died in 1958 following a car accident.

 Education

-Lewis received his early education in Montgomery County where no public high school program was available to black children at the time.
+Lewis received his early education in Montgomery County, where no public high school program was available to black children at the time.
 As a teenager, he attended Alabama State Laboratory High School, a tuition-funded private school with limited capacity that was used by Alabama State College to train teachers.
-He then went on to attend the Alabama State Teachers’ Junior College.
+He then went on to attend the Alabama State Teachers' Junior College.
 Lewis was involved in athletics at the high school and college level, participating in both football and baseball.
-After junior college, he moved to Nashville, Tennessee to attend University.
+After junior college, he moved to Nashville, Tennessee, to attend university.
 Lewis graduated from Fisk University in 1931 with a degree in Business Administration.

 Career

-Rufus Lewis returned to Alabama after graduating where he taught for one year at the Conecuh County Training School in Evergreen, Alabama (1931-1932) and then at People's Village School in Mt.
+Rufus Lewis returned to Alabama after graduating, where he taught for one year at the Conecuh County Training School in Evergreen, Alabama (1931-1932) and then at People's Village School in Mt.
 Meigs, Alabama (1932-1933).
 In 1933 Rufus Lewis became a faculty member at Alabama State Teachers College where he worked as the athletic coach and librarian.
-In 1943, Lewis, a charter member of the graduate chapter of Alpha Upsilon Lambda chapter of Alpha Phi Alpha Fraternity, was named the Head Coach for Football and Track.
+In 1943, Lewis, a charter member of the graduate chapter of Alpha Upsilon Lambda chapter of Alpha Phi Alpha fraternity, was named the head coach for football and track.
 He worked as a football coach there until the outbreak of World War II in 1941.
 Although he was called to serve in the war, a prior injury resulting from a car accident made him ineligible.
 He went on to spend two years working with the National Defense Project as a civilian.
 After the war ended, Lewis established classes for black Montgomery residents who wanted to pass the literacy tests they were required to complete to vote.